samriddhi004/Techyvents/README.md

 - **Event Insights**: Learn about event types, benefits, and how they contribute to skill development and networking.

 ## To-Dos
   ✅ Make a profile page for each user.
-- Able to Save Events
+  ✅ Able to Save Events
-- Make each category redirect-able to those relevant events.
+- Make each category redirect-able to those relevant events.(for later i am tired)
-- Make search bar functional acc to categories
+- Make search bar functional acc to categories.(for later i am tired)

 ## Tech Stack
 - **Backend**: Node.js, Express